saia-burgess-controls/loopback-microservice/README.md

 # loopback-microservice

 Thin layer to wrap the loopback application for easier testing and sharing of functionality between repositories.

+## Important

+We found out that some of the functionality of `Loopback` depends on the state of the application.
+Especially the `app.get` method we use to access configuration does only work correctly after the boot process.
+For now we don't have the resources to refactor the package accordingly, so please be aware that the following instance methods will only work correctly after the service/app is booted:

+  - `getName`
+  - `getLogger`
+  - `start`

 ## General